kalpatian/OS_works/README.md

 # OS_works
-## This is my OS works at college 2nd.
+## These are my OS works at college 2nd.
 ### INCLUDING some typical algorithms such as Barbers...